Frances (film): Sources

 The source material for Frances has been an ongoing subject of confusion, conjecture and controversy from the moment the film was released in 1982.

-The film appears to be based on William Arnold’s 1978 book Shadowland, which had been a number-one bestseller and much in the news during the film’s development.Several of the filmmakers—including star Jessica Lange and cinematographer László Kovács—had cited the book in interviews and Universal Studio’s press kit also mentioned it in a way that made it sound as if it was the film’s main source.
+The film appears to be based on William Arnold’s 1978 book Shadowland, which had been a number-one bestseller and much in the news during the film’s development.
+Several of the filmmakers—including star Jessica Lange and cinematographer László Kovács—had cited the book in interviews and Universal Studio’s press kit also mentioned it in a way that made it sound as if it was the film’s main source.

 Marie Yates, the associate producer of Frances, spoke in interviews promoting the film of how she had “discovered” the book in manuscript, had worked with Arnold on a first-draft screenplay of Shadowland and, acting as his literary agent, had facilitated the sale of its screen rights to Noel Marshall, the executive producer of The Exorcist.

-Even more strongly associating the film and the book in the public mind was the fact that they shared the same uniquely horrific climax: a “transorbital” lobotomy performed on Farmer by the pioneering psychosurgeon, Dr. Walter Freeman—a theory that gained much traction in the national media and exists nowhere else but Shadowland.
+Even more strongly associating the film and the book in the public mind was the fact that they shared the same uniquely horrific climax: a “transorbital” lobotomy performed on Farmer by the pioneering psychosurgeon Dr. Walter Freeman, a theory that gained much traction in the national media and exists nowhere else but Shadowland.

-However, though Brooks tried to acquire the screen rights from Marshall, he failed and, hiring Yates away from the Shadowland project, went ahead with his own Frances Farmer biopic.
-He and the other Frances filmmakers would thereafter officially maintain that their film was not based on Shadowland, instead was the product of their own independent research.
+However, though Mel Brooks tried to acquire the screen rights from Marshall, he failed and, hiring Yates away from the Shadowland project, went ahead with his own Frances Farmer biopic.
+He and the other Frances filmmakers thereafter officially maintained that their film was not based on Shadowland, and instead, it was the product of their independent research.

-In May 1981, Arnold and Marshall sued Mel Brooks, Marie Yates and others involved in the production of Frances for unfair competition and plagiarism.
+In May 1981, Arnold and Marshall sued Brooks, Marie Yates and others involved in the production of Frances for unfair competition and plagiarism.

 In their defense, the filmmakers pointed out that, despite the similarities inherent in any two versions of a biographical subject, the film was very different from the book.
 While they share the same theme of psychiatric abuse, Shadowland equally attributes Farmer’s tragedy to McCarthy-era politics and anti-feminist prejudice—neither of which is significantly dramatized in the film.

 Even more to their case, they argued Shadowland is a detective story, the first-person account of a journalistic investigation in which Frances Farmer is a remote and mysterious figure whose name does not even appear in the title or on the book's cover.
-Reviewers compared it to the classic film, Laura, in which the detective falls in love with the dead woman he is investigating.
+Reviewers compared it to the film Laura, in which the detective falls in love with the dead woman he is investigating.
 This dynamic is totally missing from their film, which is a straight-forward account of Farmer’s life.

 The plaintiffs charged back that the fictional character played by Sam Shepard in the film was a device to steal this dynamic by recreating the love-interest and sympathetic point-of-view provided by the book’s narrator.
 They charged that Sheperd, in effect, plays Arnold in the film.